shakesco/shakesco-docs/content/docs/autopayments/api.md

 This is a POST request
 {{< /callout >}}

 If you want to test a request to a business, request a business delegate address.
-Enter your smart wallet address, either one between Ethereum and Polygon, plus api key:
+Enter your business smart wallet address, either one between Ethereum and Polygon, plus api key:

 Send a request to this url `https://autopay.shakesco.com/buss_delegate_address`.
 Here is an Example: